 17 Draft/interim work

-17.1 In the course of our providing services to you we may provide advice or reports or other work products in draft or interim form.
-However final written work products will always prevail over any draft or interim statements.
+17.1 In the course of our providing services to you we may provide advice, reports, or other work products in draft or interim form.
+However, final written work products will always prevail over any draft or interim statements.

 18.1 Advice we give you orally should not be relied upon unless we confirm it in writing.
 We endeavour to record all advice on important matters in writing.
 However if you particularly wish to rely upon oral advice we give you during a telephone conversation or a meeting, you must ask for the advice to be confirmed in writing.